-There are few different types of tetrads with the most common type being seventh chords but we’ll cover these and some others later in this post.
+There are a few different types of tetrads, with the most common type being seventh chords, but we’ll cover these and some others later in this post.

 Let’s take a look at the five types of chord quality.

-A major chord is one that has a note that is a major 3rd (4 semitones) away from the root of the chord.
+A major chord is one that has a note that is a major 3rd (4 half steps) away from the root of the chord.

 If you have a major 7th chord or extended chord, the 3rd and the 7th have to be major.

-Just like with major triads, what makes a minor triad minor is that there is a note in the chord that is a minor 3rd (3 semitones) away from the root of the chord.
+Just like with major triads, what makes a minor triad minor is that there is a note in the chord that is a minor 3rd (3 half steps) away from the chord’s root.

-For example here is C minor chord and you can see that the interval between the 1st and 2nd notes are a minor 3rd.
+For example, here is a C minor chord, and you can see that the interval between the 1st and 2nd notes is a minor 3rd.

-This means that it also has a diminished 5th interval (6 semitones) in it.
+This means that it also has a diminished 5th interval (6 half steps) in it.